-What Is The Difference Between Neoprene And Breathable Waders?
+What Is The Difference Between Neoprene vs Breathable Waders

 Well, that is quite a question to keep you brainstorming about the features and the pros and cons of those waders before you step foot in any fishing ground.
-Now, you are probably wondering which of the two can be dignified as a good wader, but traditionally any pair that didn’t leak too badly was crowned with that title.
+Now, you are probably wondering about the difference between neoprene vs breathable waders, but traditionally any pair that didn’t leak too badly was crowned with that title.

 This is 2016 though, advancements in technology has raised our standards and determining what is good mostly depends on the fishing environment.
 Today we will discuss the wader options for the modern angler and we are going to put emphasis on neoprene and breathable waders since they are the most popular materials.